Is Graphic Design a Good Career? Not sure what a graphic designer does? Want to know the pros and cons of being a graphic designer?

 - Sometimes the workload fluctuates so a bit more consistency would be nice.

-Graphic Designer Career Path: How much does a Graphic Designer earn?
+Is Graphic Design a Good Career Path: How much does a Graphic Designer earn?

 Graphic Designer Starting Salary: